aws-samples/amazon-serverless-datalake-workshop/instructions.md

 It is common to have multiple classifications of data in the same table.
 One column will be more restricted than another.
 Because authorization in S3 is at the file level, you will need to separate out the restricted data from the less restricted data.

-There are two approaches to this, the creation of two tables: one contains just the less sensitive data and other other contains the full dataset.
-In the less sensitive data, we have have the customer id, age, and a hash of the social security number.
-This will allow the Ecommerce analytics team to run demograhic analytics on the profiles and aggragate profiles of the same person via the hashed SSN.
+There are two approaches to this, the creation of two tables: one contains just the less sensitive data and other contains the full dataset.
+In the less sensitive data, we have the customer id, age, and a hash of the social security number.
+This will allow the Ecommerce analytics team to run demographic analytics on the profiles and aggregate profiles of the same person via the hashed SSN.

 The CustomerRestricted table will contain all of the columns.